 The point stands; no one is going to raise a fuss if Juugo decides to keep him

 I tie the puppy to the branch of a tree with some string I have in my sealing 'may-come-in-useful' scroll.
 I've got everything in there.

 The fight with Juugo isn't much of a fight.
 Then again, something tells me that he isn't trying very hard

 I just restrain him with my own spine, which still creeps me out when I do it, because the biology classes from my old life scream at me.
 I give the 'I will be your cell' speech.

 "I've heard of someone who might be able to help you, Juugo.
 I'll come with you and try and help you get in contact with him."

-He looks at me with these big puppy eyes and inside I'm just going 'dawwwwww'.
+He looks at me with these big puppy eyes and my insides melt because it's cute.
+I am allowed to still like cute things, okay?

 "Really?
 I don't have to kill anymore?"